 I stopped using Facebook years ago and I do not use anything else other than Twitter.
 But while researching twitter bots I saw it mentioned a few times that Facebook has even more bots then Twitter.
 So I did some searching and it did not take long to see a claim that Facebook has more than 270 million fake or clone accounts.
 Facebook is not the only one with problems.
 All social networks seem to have similar bot issues.

 Most online games do not welcome bots.
 So it is hard to get a count of the number of game bots that are out there.
-Not to long ago a ban wave hit bot users in the pokemon go game.
+Not too long ago, a ban wave hit bot users in the pokemon go game.
 There are also countless examples of FPS and MMO accounts being banned for using bots.
 But people keep making and using them anyway.

 I am sure there are lots of other types of bots out there I did not mention but one thing is for sure.
 Bot usage is only growing and I do not see any signs of it stopping.
 With further developments in AI technology maybe we will see a day were bots outnumber real people on the internet.
 At that point, we may not even know we are interacting with bots anymore.
+But there are also companies like Kasada that are fighting back.
+Who will win?
 I guess time will tell.